Your experiences can help us to raise awareness about allergies and anaphylaxis in the media and across our own communication channels.

 How can my experience be shared?

 We might tell your story in writing, through photos or videos or audio recordings.
 You could also give a presentation at an event or press interview if you feel comfortable.
-Each request we receive is different, but broadly speaking you can give us permission to use your story in the following scenarios:
+Each request we receive is different, but broadly speaking you can share your experiences of anaphylaxis with a wider audience in the following scenarios:

 - In our communications and partner publications: such as adverts, newsletters, leaflets, on social media or our website – this could be a short sentence or paragraph testimonial or longer case study.